DevExpress/dotnet-eud/interface-elements-for-web/articles/vertical-grid/filtering/search-panel.md

 legacyId: 118061
 ---
 # Search Panel
-To filter data and highlight search results, type a filter criterion in the search panel.
+Type a filter criterion in the search panel to filter data and highlight search results.

 ![ASPxVerticalGrid-SearchPanel-1](../../../images/img123788.png)

-## Applying the Search Panel Filter Criterion
+## Apply the Search Panel Filter Criterion
 To apply a filter criterion typed in the search panel, press the ENTER key or click **Search**.
 Otherwise, a filter is automatically applied in 1.2 seconds.

-## Clearing the Search Panel Filter Criterion
+## Clear the Search Panel Filter Criterion
 To clear the search panel filter criterion, do one of the following.
 * Press the DELETE or BACKSPACE key.
 * Click the **Clear** button.